crashka/EuchreBeta/README.md

 strategies and capabilities, or develop the ability to outplay it.
 He was excited by the prospect.

-Once the EuchreBeta engine is wired into the [euchre-plt](https://github.com/crashka/euchre-plt) framework (by way of [EuchreEndpoint](https://github.com/crashka/EuchreEndpoint)), we should be able to use the `ML` module (within euchre-plt) to start developing these models, and seeing where they
+Now that the EuchreBeta engine is wired into the [euchre-plt](https://github.com/crashka/euchre-plt) framework (by way of [EuchreEndpoint](https://github.com/crashka/EuchreEndpoint)), we should be able to use the `ML` module (within euchre-plt) to start developing these models, and seeing where they